Specnr/SpeedrunServer/README.md

 # Speedrun Server

-This is a 1.16.1 vanilla speedrun-optimized server with scripts used to optimize the resetting process with seed-input options for FSG.
+This is a 1.16.1 vanilla speedrun-optimized server with scripts used to optimize the resetting process, with single command FSG runs

 ## Usage

+Download the latest release then download [Minecraft 1.16.1 Server Jar](https://www.minecraft.net/tr-tr/article/minecraft-java-edition-1-16-1) and move it into the folder

 To use it just run the reset.sh shell script.
-If you want to run a particular seed (for FSG), pass it in as an argument.
+If you want to run a particular seed, pass it in as an argument.
 If no argument is given it will leave the seed blank.

 Ex: `./reset.sh 2483313382402348964`

+To run FSG, run the fsgReset.sh shell script, it will generate a seed and start the server with that seed.

+Ex: `./fsgReset.sh`

 ## Requirements